rust-lang/reference/src/inline-assembly.md

 ## Options

 r[asm.options.supported-options]
-Flags are used to further influence the behavior of the inline assembly block.
+Flags are used to further influence the behavior of the inline assembly code.
 Currently the following options are defined:

 r[asm.options.supported-options.pure]
-- `pure`: The `asm!` block has no side effects, must eventually return, and its outputs depend only on its direct inputs (i.e. the values themselves, not what they point to) or values read from memory (unless the `nomem` options is also set).
+- `pure`: The assembly code has no side effects, must eventually return, and its outputs depend only on its direct inputs (i.e. the values themselves, not what they point to) or values read from memory (unless the `nomem` options is also set).
-  This allows the compiler to execute the `asm!` block fewer times than specified in the program (e.g. by hoisting it out of a loop) or even eliminate it entirely if the outputs are not used.
+  This allows the compiler to execute the assembly code fewer times than specified in the program (e.g. by hoisting it out of a loop) or even eliminate it entirely if the outputs are not used.
   The `pure` option must be combined with either the `nomem` or `readonly` options, otherwise a compile-time error is emitted.

 ```rust